 Tabitha Bible, Optician

-“I never get tired of being part of a team whose mission is the gift of vision I enjoy helping our patients see better – especially when they don’t realize they have not been seeing as well as they could.”
+“I never get tired of being part of a team whose mission is the gift of vision.
+I enjoy helping our patients see better – especially when they don’t realize they have not been seeing as well as they could.”

-Now, an optician for one of the five locations of EyeCare Optical, a division of Drs.
+Now, an optician for one of the multiple locations of EyeCare Optical, a division of Drs.
 Campbell, Cunningham, Taylor and Haun, Tabitha enjoys keeping up with advanced lens technologies such as digitally processed progressive lens.
 She helps her patients navigate the many options, such as glare-reducing, anti-reflection lenses, or a blocker to protect the retina from damaging blue light, or light-responsive color-changing lenses.

-Tabitha adds that in her primary responsibilities of selling, dispensing, adjusting and repairing eyewear, it can be challenging to achieve a balance in fit, vision and style.
+Tabitha adds that in her primary responsibilities of selling, dispensing, adjusting, and repairing eyewear, it can be challenging to achieve a balance in fit, vision, and style.
 In these days of remote retail, it’s a personalized service and a trained, caring optician can make all the difference in the outcome, she believes.

 “With evolving designer trends, it can be as much a fashion function as it is a medical function.
-Some people need hand-holding throughout the frame selection process, and some are completely independent with every version in between.
-Prescriptions often dictate frame options, so it can be tricky to balance performance and aesthetics.
+Some people need handholding throughout the frame selection process, and some are completely independent with every version in between,” she said.
+“Prescriptions often dictate frame options, so it can be tricky to balance performance and aesthetics.
 We want our patients to feel confident and comfortable with better vision when they leave with their new eyewear.”

 “The people I am helping every day are my neighbors and friends and families of my sons’ friends.
-Both of our boys were members of the Hardin Valley High School band, so I spent a good eight years as a very involved band mom on my weekends,” she continues.
+Both of our boys were members of the Hardin Valley High School band when they were in school, so I spent a good eight years as a very involved band mom in the past,” she continues.
 “We know and love this community!
-Because Hardin Valley is a little bit off the beaten path, despitethe fact we are growing,” Tabitha continues.
-“We have remained a close-knit community, more like family, and everything you need is right here.”
+Because Hardin Valley is a little bit off the beaten path, despite the fact we are growing, we have remained a close-knit community, more like family.
+Everything you need is right here.”

 Along that same “family” concept, the Optometrists at EyeCare Optical can perform comprehensive eye exams and if there is an eye disease diagnosis, they can refer their patients to an Ophthalmologist at EyeCare Optical in Hardin Valley as well as Drs.
 Campbell, Cunningham, Taylor and Haun.

-“I know how much people dislike redundant paperwork and having to start all over again with a new doctor.
-Patients don’t have to here; our doctors can refer you to a specialist they know, and they can get you in quicker than if it were an outside referral.
+“I know how much people dislike redundant paperwork and having to start all over again with a new doctor,” Tabitha says.
+“Patients don’t have to do that here.
+Our doctors can refer you to a specialist they know in-house, and they can get you in quicker than if it were an outside referral.
 That is such a gift for our patients.”